docker-java/docker-java/README.md

     $ mvn clean install -DskipITs

-By default Docker server is using UNIX sockets for communication with the Docker client, however docker-java client uses TCP/IP to connect to the Docker server, so you will need to make sure that your Docker server is listening on TCP port.
+By default Docker server is using UNIX sockets for communication with the Docker client, however docker-java client uses TCP/IP to connect to the Docker server by default, so you will need to make sure that your Docker server is listening on TCP port.
 To allow Docker server to use TCP add the following line to /etc/default/docker

     DOCKER_OPTS="-H tcp://127.0.0.1:2375 -H unix:///var/run/docker.sock"

+However you can force docker-java to use UNIX socket communication by configure the following url: ```unix:///var/run/docker.sock```

 More details setting up Docker server can be found in official documentation: http://docs.docker.io/en/latest/use/basics/